 There are a plethora of ways to create peaceful environments and obtain an internal and external peace of mind.
 Peace starts before you enter a room of solace or take comfort in a peaceful environment.
 It starts with ensuring that your body, mind, and spirit are healthy.

-Some things that bring people inner and outer peace are nature, good financial standing, health, love, being happy.
+Some things that bring people inner and outer peace are nature, good financial standing, health, love, and being happy.
 Getting peace is one thing and finding peace during chaos is another.
 There are various ways to achieve peace.
 You can create an environment of inner and outer peace if you:

 ·Use foam earplugs to reduce external noise in noisy environments.